LJThao/play2learn-python-games/README.md

-# LJ's Play2Learn Python Games Project - Math Facts Practice & Anagram Hunt Games
+# LJ's Play2Learn Python Games
 In this project, I'm going to create Python versions of the two Play2Learn games that can be played from the console.
+- Math Facts Practice Game
+- Anagram Hunt Game

 Feel free to play my games!